The Historical Method:

 The maxim of multiple witnesses always holds true.
 Proving events by two or more witnesses is essential.
 For instance in legal attestation, when the guilty collaborate accounts to escape conviction, an honest and diligent investigation can reveal the deception.
 By examining two or more eyewitness sources, two or more essential discrepancies between these accounts discover and expose false testimonies.
 Likewise, two or three primary sources affirm an event when two or more essential points agree within the witnesses’ accounts.

 History of the Legal-Historical Method

 Ancient Rome adopted this principle of attesting facts by two or more eyewitnesses within its ancient courts (cf. the Roman Corpus of Civil Law).
-Egypt, Greece, India, and Crete also used this standard.
+However, Egypt, Greece, India, and Crete were also using this standard.
 The Law of Moses embedded this procedure into Israel’s commonwealth (Deut 19:15–21).
 This legal maxim continues now as essential to the founding of English common law and the U.S. judicial system.
 The U.S. Constitution declares, “No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court” (Art.
 3, Sect.
 3).
-This legal maxim is so ancient and fundamental that the Bible attributes it to coming from God.
+This legal maxim is so ancient and fundamental that the Bible attributes this method as coming from God.